You are here

 I began programming in Junior High, only I didn't know that it was programming.
 It was BASIC on an old Apple IIe that we had in a keyboarding class.
 I remember the teacher told us that we could give the computer instructions and showed us a few.
 I thought it was cool and so I checked out a book from the library and wrote a program to help study for the final exam.
 We didn't have a computer at home, so I wrote the program out in paper, complete with line numbers.
 I remember how I felt when I typed the program in at school and it actually worked!

 I forgot about programming until High School.
 By then, we had an old 386SX, 33mhz and 120 meg hard drive which the person we bought it from told us that we would never fill up.
 I was in a general computer class that taught us how to use Word, and the teacher saw that I caught on quickly and then would help the others when they had problems.
 One day, she gave me a big yellow box and said "Corey, I don't know much about this, but you might be able to use it."
 It was a Borland Turbo Pascal compiler.
-The library didn't have any books about Pascal, so all that I had was the function reference book that came with it.
+The library didn't have any books about Pascal, so all that I had was the function reference book that came in the box.
 Each function had a few lines of example code, and it is from this that I learned how to read and understand code.
 I learned object-oriented concepts and pointers, and I delved into Assembly in order to write faster graphics routines.
 I liked word searches, so I wrote a program to generate them and print them out on the tractor-feed printer.
 Later that year, I wrote a self-contained database of customers for a local company using my own doubly-linked lists and text files.

 I decided to pursue a music degree, thinking that I would be working in churches, but I found that I couldn't make a living playing the piano.
 I could, however, get paid for doing freelance work with Drupal, and so that is what I did.
 Eventually, I was also able to work remotely for a company in Dallas for two and one half years, which is where I learned important programming skills such as Agile development and CVS management with SVN and Git.
 I finished my music degree, but since I did so much work with computers and I loved it, I decided to pursue a Master's in Computer Science.
 I began doing the leveling classes as I finished my Bachelor's, and had several CS Graduate-level classes done when I finished the music degree.
 I was able to finish my Master's degree exactly one year later, with the support and encouragement of my family and friends.